JacobJones315/Quick_Dosa_Promotional_Campaign_Analysis/README.md

 * Column D: Takeout order amount ($) - available only for those who clicked, recorded before any promotional discount or cart abandonment.
 * Column E: Indicator for whether the order was for lunch (1) or dinner (0), with a cutoff time of 3 pm to classify orders based on the time the ad was shown to the consumer

+## Promotion Costs Breakdown
+* The cost to Quick Dosa of a soft drink that is given away with Promotion A is $0.25.
+* The average contribution margin on both lunch and dinner orders is 40% of before- promotion revenue.
+* The cost per exposure for display advertising is $0.03.

 ## Summary
 * Based on the analysis, Promotion A achieved a return on advertising (ROA) percentage of 649% during lunch hours and 161% during dinner hours, resulting in a total ROA of 810%.
 In contrast, Promotion B yielded a ROA of 281% during lunch and 388% during dinner, totaling 669% ROA.
 * Given these results, Promotion A emerges as the more lucrative option, maximizing revenue and minimizing costs.
 Therefore, it is advisable to roll out Promotion A to Quick Dosa's other franchised restaurants.